soorajdmg/Indian-Flag/README.md

 - **Instant Drawing** : Achieved with `t.speed(0)`, ensuring rapid rendering.
 - **Himalayan Backdrop**: Majestic mountain scenery.
 - **Sun and Clouds**: Enhances the visual appeal of the scene.
+- **Festive Elements**: A boy holding tri-colored balloons, and a small table adorned with sweets, adds a touch of celebration.

-## 🛠 Installation
+## ⚙️ Installation

 To view this project on your local machine, follow these steps:

+1. **Ensure you have Python3 and the Turtle graphics library installed on your system.**

-1. **Clone the repository:**
+2. **Clone the repository:**
     ```sh
     git clone https://github.com/soorajdmg/Indian-Flag
     ```

-2. **Navigate to the project directory:**
+3. **Navigate to the project directory:**
      ```sh
     cd Indian-Flag
     ```

+## 🛠️ Usage

-3. **Run the Python script:**
+1. **Run the Python script:**
     ```sh
     python indFlag.py
     ```
-Ensure you have Python3 and the Turtle graphics library installed on your system.

-## 🎨 Viewing

-After running the script, a window will open displaying the Indian flag against a picturesque Himalayan landscape.
+2. After running the script, a window will open displaying the Indian flag against a picturesque Himalayan landscape.
 Enjoy the visual representation of the national pride and natural beauty.

+## 📝 Code Overview

+The script leverages Python's Turtle graphics to draw each element, including the flag, mountains, and additional decorations like clouds and a boy holding balloons.

+ - Flag Function: Draws the Indian flag with the correct color proportions and positions the Ashoka Chakra at the center.
+ - Backdrop: Mountains and clouds are drawn to create the background scene.
+ - Decorations: Additional elements like the boy, table, and balloons add to the festive atmosphere.

 ## 🤝 Contributing